-3. Box Braids
+13. Box Braids

 When you think of Nigerian hairstyles with attachment, the classic box braids are what come to mind first.
 The attachments are added at the root of the hair and braided completely to the tips.
 They can be short or long, curled or straight.
 To make this look even better, add some metallic cuffs or beads as accessories.

-4. Micro Twists
+14. Micro Twists

 These are thread-sized twists.
 They are so tiny that when viewed from afar they look like loose hair.
 Micro twists are often worn for long periods as a protective style.

-Senegalese twists are medium sized twists done with attachment although they can be done with other extensions like wool.
+Senegalese twists are medium-sized twists done with attachment although they can be done with other extensions like wool.
 The twists are usually two-strand and tightly woven to look like ropes.

-6. Ghana Braids
+16. Ghana Braids

 It is a complex weaving style which creates a variety of pattern on the head.
 This pattern can be done vertically, horizontally or zigzags.
 This attachment hairstyle for Nigerian women looks like a cornrow style.

-7. Jumbo Braids
+17. Jumbo Braids

 While box braids measure an average size likened to that of a pen, jumbo braids are often the width of two or three fingers as seen in the picture above.

-8. Bantu Knots
+18. Bantu Knots

 To achieve this look, a section of hair is braided then wound around itself on the spot and secured at the base of the section.
 On its own, it’s an afro-centric look that Nigerian women love, when unraveled, they give big bouncy curls that are just as good-looking.

-9. Twin Braids
+19. Twin Braids

 ‘Twin braids’ is the name given to identical cornrows done on two sections of the head.
 The cornrows can be just two or each side can be braided in a ‘clap’ format and then braided as one.

-10. Sleek Ponytail Braids
+20. Sleek Ponytail Braids

 This makes the ponytail long and thick enough for the final look.
 After laying your hair with a gel, pack it up in a bun then braid the attachment around it and all the way down to its ends.
 Add some accessories as you deem fit and you’re ready to slay.

-11. Braided Shuku
+21. Braided Shuku

 The cornrows are usually done as feed-in braids with attachment.
 This helps give it a neater and more uniform look.
 The ponytails can be high on the head or low, the location is done based on preference.

-12. Fulani Braids
+22. Fulani Braids

 Although there is no one style that is Fulani, they are unique for combining beads, braiding the hair facing forward as opposed to behind.
 They either use one or all of these features to create the distinct look.
 They are cute and still in so get out your beads and put your Fulani on.

-Like the Fulani braids, these big and small sized cornrows have gone mainstream.
+Like the Fulani braids, these big and small-sized cornrows have gone mainstream.
 What was usually sported by high school students is now being rocked by not only Nigerian women but other country’s women who have an appreciation for the style.

-14. Tree Braids
+24. Tree Braids

 Tree braids are feed in braids that have sections removed as the cornrow progresses.
 This makes it look quite like a tree, hence the name.
 Although tree braids are inherently braids, the finished look is loose hair that looks like a sew-in.

-15. Marley Twists
+25. Marley Twists

 The Marley attachment is also known as afro kinky hair.
 It has a rougher texture compared to kanekalon braiding hair.
 This makes it preferred among women with natural hair who like the rough texture for its similarity to natural hair.

-16. Faux Locs
+26. Faux Locs

 Faux locs are temporary, they only require the attachment braid hair to be wrapped around a section of hair to achieve the loc look.
 They can be done with kanekalon attachment although Marley hair and wool can be used to get a more realistic look.

 A Nigerian hairstyle with the attachments that’s in trend right now.
 Box braids don’t have to be straight.
 By braiding, twisting and bantuing them and dipping in hot water, you can achieve curly braids.
 You can try this as an original hairstyle or you could jazz up your old box braids by curling them for a different look.

-18. Beyonce ‘Say Yes’ Style
+28. Beyonce ‘Say Yes’ Style

 The side feed-in braids were made popular by pop icon, Beyonce when she rocked them in her former bandmate, Michelle William’s music video.
 Since then it’s been a favorite hairstyle with the attachment for Nigerian women.

-19. Ombre Braids
+29. Ombre Braids

 Ombre attachment braids are a different take on the classic plain braiding hair.
 When this style came on the scene, it was usually done by attaching lighter colored extensions to the ends of darker colored extensions, to an extent, this is still being done.

-20. Ghana Braids
+30. Ghana Braids